trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 ###### Mixing all together

 There are many opinions on this.
-My recommendation also says to set all to `on`.
+My recommendation is to set all to `on`.
 However, I quote an interesting comment ([Mixing sendfile, tcp_nodelay and tcp_nopush illogical?](https://github.com/denji/nginx-tuning/issues/5)) that should dispel any doubts:

   > _When set indicates to always queue non-full frames.
 Later the user clears this option and we transmit any pending partial frames in the queue.
 This is meant to be used alongside `sendfile()` to get properly filled frames when the user (for example) must write out headers with a `write()` call first and then use `sendfile` to send out the data parts. `TCP_CORK` can be set together with `TCP_NODELAY` and it is stronger than `TCP_NODELAY`._